jimenezcarrero/EdgeML-with-Raspberry-Pi/Hardware_Acceleration/README.md

 - `IMAGE_PATH`: image file we want to run detection on.
 - `CONF_THRESHOLD`: minimum confidence score; detections below this are filtered out.

-In a tutorial you can explain that changing these values lets the user swap models or images without modifying the rest of the code.

 #### Running detection

 ```python